 And, of course, the ceiling fresco has Eugene receiving honors from the Pope via the god, Mercury.
 It’s all rather impressive.

 So let us forgive Eugene his vanity, because without it we wouldn’t have this Baroque splendor to marvel at.
-And remember: Lower Belvedere is supposed to be the more functional palace!
+To think Lower Belvedere was supposed to be the more functional of the two palaces!

-Most of the other rooms to the east of the main entrance and shop area are reserved for exhibitions.
+Most of the other rooms to the east of the main entrance and shop area are now exhibition galleries.
 But you may still discover a marble-edged ceiling within, painted to look like a giant stone dome.

-The rooms to the west of the entrance contain more stateroom highlights…
+The rooms to the west of the entrance, however, contain more stateroom highlights…

 Groteskensaal